 At this stage, the pupils and parents will always be involved.
 Meetings with parents and pupils will be arranged to develop a good understanding of the pupil's areas of strength and difficulty, the pupil's views and the parents' concerns.
 Outcomes and next steps will be agreed.
-A record of notes made at meetings is kept and on an Assess Plan Do Review Proforma which is produced and shared with the pupil, parents and all staff involved.
+A record of notes made at meetings is kept and an Additional Support Plan is produced and shared with the pupil, parents and all staff involved.
 When appropriate, parents will be informed of the local authority's Information, Advice and Support Service and signposted to the school's SEN report on the school website and Cambridgeshire's Local Offer.